Smart Biz Micro Grant

 - Must not have received any CRA funding in the last five (5) Years

-- Can be non-profit or for-profit and must have been in business within North Miami for at least three (3) years (proof include old lease, incorporations, sales tax, income tax, or utility bill, BTR).
+- Can be non-profit or for-profit and must have been in business within North Miami for at least two (2) years (proof include old lease, incorporations, sales tax, income tax, or utility bill, BTR).

 - Orders must be made through City approved IT vendor